oracle/graal/substratevm/DEBUGINFO.md

 Sources for JDK runtime classes are retrieved from the src.zip found in the JDK release used to run the native image generation process.
-Retrieved files are cached under subdirectory sources/jdk, using the module name (for JDK11) and package name of the associated class to define the directory hierarchy in which the source is located.
+Retrieved files are cached under subdirectory sources, using the module name (for JDK11) and package name of the associated class to define the directory hierarchy in which the source is located.

-So, for example, on Linux the source for class java.util.HashMap will be cached in file sources/jdk/java.base/java/util/HashMap.java.
+So, for example, on Linux the source for class java.util.HashMap will be cached in file sources/java.base/java/util/HashMap.java.
 Debug info records for this class and its methods will identify this source file using the relative directory path java.base/java/util and file name HashMap.java.
 On Windows things will be the same modulo use of